Welcome to our school Community Council page!

 A member who has a personal or private interest in any proposed or pending matter which presents a conflict of interest will disclose such interest and will not vote unless the member’s participation is necessary to obtain a quorum or otherwise to enable the Council to act.

-SDJH Community Council elections will be held at the beginning of each school year, with the term starting in September of that school year.
+SDJH Community Council elections will be held at the beginning of each school year, with the term starting on September 1st of that school year.
 Each elected member of the Community Council will serve a two year term.
-The next Community Council elections will be held in the August.
+The next Community Council elections will be held in August.

 Parents can access their ballots by signing into their guardian MyDSD account and selecting the survey folder.